CETO System: Using Oceanic Wave to Generate Clean Electricity and Desalinate Water

-Named after a Greek sea goddess, the CETO system is a technology for harnessing wave energy.
-It is different from other waver energy devices and facilities because it operates under the water, thereby making it invisible from the shore, away from breaking waves and beachgoers, and safer from large storms.
+Named after a Greek sea goddess, the CETO system is a clean and renewable energy technology for harnessing wave energy.
+It is different from other waver energy devices and facilities because it operates under the water.
+This makes it invisible from the shore, away from breaking waves and beachgoers, and safer from large and strong storms.

 The system is capable of converting ocean wave energy into zero-emission electricity while also desalinating ocean water.
 Furthermore, the system features an eco-friendly design making it attractive to marine life.

-Carnegie Wave Energy has used its fifth iteration of the CETO system called the CETO 5 to demonstrate the commercial and large-scale use of wave energy under the Perth Wave Energy Project.
+Carnegie Wave Energy demonstrate the commercial and large-scale use of wave energy under the Perth Wave Energy Project and using the fifth iteration to CETO Wave Technology called CETO 5.
 This project is the first commercial-scale wave energy array in the world.
 It is connected to the grid and can produce desalinated water.

-The operational concept of the system is considerably simple.
+The operational concept of the system is considerably straightforward.
 The CETO 5 includes three submerged 240 kW buoys and water pumps.
-Oceanic waves move the buoy, thus activating the pumps, pushing pressurized water through power turbines, while also feeding the same water into a built-in desalination system.
+Oceanic waves move the buoy.
+This activates the pumps, pushes pressurized water through power turbines, and feeds the same water into a built-in desalination system.

 The advantages of the system include all of the advantages of wave-energy technology.
 However, because the specific system also doubles as a desalination facility, it has double-purpose and closed-loop functionality.
 The technology is still far from perfect because of its notable disadvantages and limitations.